 Do you regularly need to read statistical papers?
 Would you like to feel more confident about interpreting quantitative data or carrying out simple statistical analyses?

 This face-to-face course is aimed at anyone working in health and social care who needs to interpret the more commonly reported statistics in academic papers and scientific reports.
-Further, if you are analysing data from a service evaluation or research project and need to present the results and perform simple statistical analyses, this course is for you.
+If you are analysing data from a service evaluation or research project and need to present the results and perform simple statistical analyses, this course is for you.

 We will cover: